J. Howard Marshall: Death and ensuing lawsuits

 On September 28, 2010, the U.S. Supreme Court again agreed to hear the case.
 On June 23, 2011, the United States Supreme court decided the case in a 5–4 decision in favor of the Marshall family (now styled Stern v.
 Marshall 10-179).
 The majority of the Court decided Congress cannot constitutionally authorize non-Article III bankruptcy judges final order jurisdiction on state law based counterclaims to proofs of claim which are not necessary to resolve the claim itself.

 Marshall's eldest son, J. Howard Marshall III, lost his case in Texas probate court and also lost a counterclaim against him for fraud with malice.
 The jury originally awarded E. Pierce Marshall $35 million in damages but the probate court reduced that amount to $10 million.
 J. Howard Marshall III then filed for bankruptcy in California and was discharged by the same bankruptcy judge that had administered Smith's bankruptcy.
 This decision was affirmed by the United States Court of Appeals for the Ninth Circuit.

 Dispute over pledge to alma mater

 In 1976, Marshall pledged $4 million to his alma mater, Haverford College.
 However, by the time of his death in 1995, Marshall had only contributed $2 million.
-Haverford sued his estate in a Houston probate court; in April 2003, a jury found that Haverford hadn't been injured because it hadn't relied on Marshall's pledges.
+Haverford sued his estate in a Houston probate court; in April 2003, a jury found that Haverford had not been injured because it had not relied on Marshall's pledges.